/* Rambling Owl addition to remove page titles from blogs */

 Mark leaving Alcester

-Bidford-On-Avon was a landmark of sorts, the point at which we would be leaving the county of Warwickshire behind us, moving on into Gloucestershire and the third and final county of the walk.
-The Cotswolds beckoned.
+Bidford-on-Avon marked a boundary of sorts — the point at which we would leave Warwickshire behind and cross into Gloucestershire, the third and final county of the walk.
+The Cotswolds were a day away.

 For a full profile of the route (PDF format) click here